StoreConnect/storeconnect-ontologies-api/tools/dot-ontograf-enhancer/README.md

 ## Motivation

-By default, the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf) can generate a DOT file based on the graph is currently displayed.
-But there is no way to customize its generation (color, distinguish internal and external concepts, ...).
-That's the aim of the [enhance-dot-ontograf.sh](./enhance-dot-ontograf.sh) tool: to have a way to customize DOT generation by the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf).
+Thanks to the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf) a [DOT](https://graphviz.gitlab.io/_pages/doc/info/lang.html) representation of the ontology can be made.
+But there is no way to customize this generation (color, distinguish internal and external concepts, ...).
+That's the aim of the [enhance-dot-ontograf.sh](./enhance-dot-ontograf.sh) tool.

 ## Example of use

-The following example shows how to generate an enhanced DOT file based on an original one, by defining some external concept and no overriding the existing original DOT file:
+The following example shows how to generate an enhanced DOT file based on an original one produced by the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf), by defining some external concepts and adding other options

     ./enhance-dot-ontograf.sh
         -o enhanced-ontology.dot